otrv4/otrv4/architecture-decisions/005-mix-key.md

 [\[2\]](#references) is specific for post-quantum resistance.
 Instead, we'll use a classic DH key exchange.

-We condidered two options for ratcheting/rederiving the mix key:
+We considered two options for ratcheting/rederiving the mix key:

 1. Obtain a mix key from a DH function which requires the other party to contribute to the computation each time a new root key is derived.